farzadasgari/proadv/docs/statistics/signal/fluid.md

 - **w (array_like)**: Array containing vertical velocity component.

-# Reynolds Stresses Function
+# Reynolds Stresses

-This function compute the Reynolds stresses based on velocity components.
+This function compute the `Reynolds Stresses` based on velocity components.
 Also, it returns Tuple containing the Reynolds stresses (uu, vv, ww, uv, uw, vw).

 There are three parameters in this function: